 Don't get me wrong.
 Those places are perfectly gorgeous spots for a day of relaxation in the sun or playing in the waters.
-But Amber Cove, which opened in October 2015, will be offer all of that and so much more to cruisers who arrive on Carnival Corp. ships.
-Amber Cove will receive visits from passengers arriving on ships from eight lines: Carnival Cruises, Holland America Line, Princess Cruises, P&O Cruises, AIDA Cruises, Costa Cruises, Cunard and Fathom.
+But Amber Cove, which opened in October 2015, offers all of that and so much more to cruisers who arrive on Carnival Corp. ships.
+Amber Cove will receive visits from passengers arriving on ships from seven lines: Carnival Cruises, Holland America Line, Princess Cruises, P&O Cruises, AIDA Cruises, Costa Cruises and Cunard.

 The port overall will please any type of traveler, though.
 Amber Cove, which can receive two ships at a time, is connected to the mainland allowing passengers to stay and play all day at the secure and secluded resort area or venture inland for excursions.
 You'll probably find a way to do both.
 The port is located just outside Puerto Plata's historical downtown area, and dozens of active excursions and sightseeing options are available, such as beach getaways, kayaking, snorkeling, fishing, catamaran rides, waterfall hikes, horseback riding and museum tours.

 However, if you want to just hang around Amber Cove, I found five things that you'll love to do when you book a cruise that includes a stop in Amber Cove.